regebro/supporting-python-3/source/improving.rst

 For a full specification of the advanced string formatting syntax see the ``Common String Operations`` section of the Python documentation\ [#asf]_.

-The old string formatting based on % is planned to be eventually removed, but there is no decided timeline for this.

 ---------------------------------------------------------------------------
 Class decorators
 ---------------------------------------------------------------------------